Native to (or naturalized in) Oregon:

 - The largest of the Pacific Coast type is in Coos County, Oregon, 36 ft (11 m) in circumference and 329 ft (100 m) high!

-- A number of cultivars/selections of P. menziesii can be found in specialty conifer nurseries in the Pacific Northwest, here are just two:
+A number of cultivars/selections of P. menziesii can be found in specialty conifer nurseries in the Pacific Northwest, here are just three:

 - Occasionally trees in the wild exhibit non-conventional form, such as the semi-weeping tree called 'Eddyville'.